Aravindkothamasu/Android-SampleApp/README.md

 ## Tag History

+### v2.0 : TBD
+ - Added new floating action button for specific sector returns.
+ - Create a seperate activity for sectorised expences for all tables

 ### v1.4 : 22/05/2023
  - Changed start year as 2022 in PurchaseStats.
  - Change Main activity Fab action button